CMASCenter/pcluster-cmaq/README.md

    7) GNU gcc 8.3.1 or higher is required version of the compiler, if you need intel compiler, you need separate config settings and license to get access to intel compiler
   (Note: you can use intelmpi with the gcc compiler, it isn't a requirement to use ifort as the base compiler.)
    8) specify the name of the snapshot containing the application software to use as the /shared directory.
 This requires a previous Parallel Cluster installation where the software was installed using the install scripts, tested, and then the /shared directory saved as a snapshot.
+   9) Need to determine how to share Snapshots across different accounts (can snapshots be made public?)